-The first step is to review the spending habits that led to your credit card debt.
+The next step is to review the spending habits that led to your credit card debt.

 - Create a budget.
 Make a list of your monthly bills and track your daily expenses for several weeks to see where you’re actually spending money.
 Separate the essential from the excessive.
 Then plan a realistic budget that doesn’t exceed your means.
 Stick to your budget.
 Track your expenses vs. the budget you set up.
 If you stay on track, great!
 If not, look for opportunities to tweak things to get on track.

-- Recognize that some sacrifice might be needed, from giving up designer coffee to putting off purchasing the latest fashions.
-If you can avoid spending a few dollars every day, you’ve earned a few dollars to apply to debt payoff.
+- Get ready to cutback.
+From giving up designer coffee to putting off purchasing the latest fashions, if you can avoid spending a few dollars every day, you’ve earned a few dollars to apply to debt payoff.

-- Avoid situations that lead to impulse spending.
+- Avoid impulse spending.
 If you’re in the habit of window shopping or online surfing that turns into impulse buys, find an alternative activity.
 Exercise can be a good choice.
 You can find plenty of free activities, plus improved physical health can prevent some medical expenses.

-- Develop healthy, cost-effective eating.
+- Start eating healthy.
 Avoid heavily processed foods with empty calories and high costs.
 Cook simple dishes at home instead of spending higher prices for eating the same dishes while dining out.

-- Look at your waste streams.
+- Watch what you throw away.
 As gross as it might seem, checking to see what you throw out might reveal opportunities to avoid buying things that just end up in the trash.

 Change your saving habits

 Avoiding spending is a good start.
-Proactive saving is a valuable next step.
+Proactive saving is a another valuable step.

-- Build an emergency fund of three to six months of living expenses.
+- Build an emergency fund.
+Three to six months of living expenses can help cover any unexpected costs.
 That way, if an emergency occurs, you will not have to add to your credit burden to get through a difficult time.

-- When you get a windfall from a tax refund, work bonus, monetary gift or other one-time payment, save it instead of splurging.
+- Save your surprises.
+When you get a windfall from a tax refund, work bonus, monetary gift or other one-time payment, save it instead of splurging.

 - Avoid false savings.
-Applying for a new credit card to get a one-time 10% savings can be very expensive in the long run if you carry a balance with a higher interest rate.
+Applying for a new credit card to get a one-time introductory offer on interest savings can be very expensive in the long run if you carry a balance with a higher interest rate.
 Even the inquiry for the application can impact your credit score and lead to higher interest rates in the future.